GEOG1103 Geographies of a Global City

 The unit is designed to encourage reflective thinking and participatory activity on behalf of all students.
-Through a strong and consistent process of using examples and case studies to illustrate and amplify issues, coupled with a high priority on fieldwork and out of class activities, this pedagogical approach to active learning will achieve the learning outcomes whilst also providing a high quality learning experience for all student backgrounds.
+Through a strong and consistent process of using examples and case studies to illustrate and amplify issues, coupled with a high priority on fieldwork and out of class activities, this pedagogical approach to active learning achieves the learning outcomes while also providing a high quality learning experience for all student backgrounds.

-- Students are able to (1) gain knowledge of core concepts in geography, planning, sustainability and environmental sciences and apply them to the development of culturally and globally diverse urban environments; (2) gain knowledge of the interaction between society and landscape resulting in the contemporary form and functions of cities at the global scale; (3) gain experience in leadership and teamwork through group work focusing on the sustainable development and usage of urban areas; and (4) debate and report on options for managing specific problems in globally and culturally diverse urban environments.
+- Students are able to (1) demonstrate mastery of core concepts in geography, planning, sustainability and environmental sciences; (2) analyse the interaction between society and landscape resulting in the contemporary form and functions of cities at the global scale; (3) demonstrate leadership and teamwork through group work focusing on the sustainable development and usage of urban areas; and (4) synthesise, debate and report on options for managing specific problems in globally and culturally diverse urban environments.

-- Typically this unit is assessed in the following ways: (1) four assignments relating to the tutorial program, each worth 15 per cent and (2) field work report.
+- Typically this unit is assessed in the following ways: (1) quizzes; (2) essay; and (3) fieldwork group asssessment.
 Further information is available in the unit outline.